Gastric Sleeve (Sleeve Gastrectomy) New Jersey

 Benefits and Advantages of the Gastric Sleeve

-- The gastric sleeve is a straightforward procedure that simply cuts away 75-90% of the existing stomach, but does not alter the intestinal tract or the digestive system.
+- The gastric sleeve does not alter the intestinal tract or the digestive system.
 Fewer intricacies often mean fewer complications

 - Improvement and resolution of the diseases associated with morbid obesity are excellent.
-Many studies have confirmed that the 5 year type II diabetes resolution rate rivals that of the gastric bypass in some patients
+5 year type II diabetes resolution rate rivals that of the gastric bypass in some patients

-- Because the procedure is performed in a minimally invasive manner, hospital stay and recovery time as well as the risks od pain and blood loss are all reduced significantly
+- Because the procedure is performed in a minimally invasive manner, hospital stay and recovery time as well as the risks of pain and blood loss are all reduced

 - Gastric sleeve patients may experience the benefits of fewer hunger pangs because the fundus, which produces the hormone ghrelin, is removed during surgery.
 Plasma ghrelin levels seem to remain low long after surgery